HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 - A GIS vector dataset containing statistical information about Polish cities in the 1910s, including spoken languages, and the plebiscite vote results, city by city.
-![screenshot of the Polish statistical data displayed as points on a map](media/2-3.png) *The city statistical data, displayed on a map.*
+![screenshot of the Polish statistical data displayed as points on a map](media/2-3.png) *Here are the cities we are studying, displayed as points on a map.*
-![screenshot of the Polish statistical data displayed as a table](media/2-4.png) *The city statistical data, displayed as a table.*
+![screenshot of the Polish statistical data displayed as a table](media/2-4.png) *Here is the same point dataset, but displayed as a table, instead of a map.
+Later in this tutorial, we will learn how to make sense of the statistical values.*